clozach/dot-to-dot/README.md

 ## Room For Improvement

-* The first-run script is supposed to call all the others automatically, but that didn't work last time I tried, hence the "Then…" section above.
+* The `install` script is supposed to call the others automatically, but that didn't work last time I tried, hence the "Then…" section above.